Committees of the

-This committee seeks to increase access to attorneys for both low-income litigants and those above the poverty threshold, but still lacking income sufficient to be able to afford a lawyer.
+This committee seeks to increase access to attorneys for litigants who are either below the poverty level or above the poverty threshold, but still lacking income sufficient to be able to afford a lawyer.
 Efforts include promoting use of fee-shifting statutes and Limited Assistance Representation, including understanding what impacts current use and exploring avenues to increase use in both pro bono and for-fee models.

 Consumer Debt Committee

 This committee engages in a range of related systemic reforms concerning the substantive practice of consumer debt, addressing many of the reforms suggested in the Justice for All Strategic Action Plan as well as continued emerging issues.

 Criminal-Civil Crossover Committee